Download file | Play in new window |

 As a private physician, I admit that I underestimated the lack of clarity surrounding the topic of women who lift weights.
 The gender roles in our society have always favored men as the strong, muscular hunters and women as the nurturing caretakers.
 Even though we’ve evolved significantly since those gender codes were established, they still influence our perceptions of what’s “right” or “wrong” in physical fitness.

 Put plainly, women don’t want huge, ripped muscles!
 They’re afraid to start a weight lifting routine because they don’t want to become “too buff” like the hulking guys by the bench press.
-This is where it’s so important for us to distinguish myth from fact: it is hormonally and physiologically impossible for an everyday women to naturally grow muscles like men.
+This is where it’s so important for us to distinguish myth from fact: it is hormonally and physiologically impossible for an everyday woman to naturally grow muscles like men.

-Sure, professional female body builders who spend three hours a day in the gym or supplement with anabolic steroids can chisel huge muscles.
+Sure, professional female bodybuilders who spend three hours a day in the gym or supplement with anabolic steroids can chisel huge muscles.
 But that’s the one-in-a-million exception, not the rule.
 Under normal circumstances, even when women perform the same strength training routine as men, their muscles respond differently.

 This isn’t just an observation, it’s indisputable physiology.
 Muscles in the male body are composed of larger fibers than muscles in the female body.
 This means that women can’t sculpt massive biceps and bulging pecs.
 Instead, females build stronger, leaner muscles that help them burn more calories, tighten their trouble spots, and remain injury-free.